bilalabdelkadir/airbnb-clone-project/README.md

 - **Jenkins**: An open-source automation server used to build, test, and deploy the project continuously (CI/CD pipeline).

 - **Git & GitHub**: Git is a version control system used to track changes in source code.
 GitHub is a platform for hosting Git repositories and collaborating on code with others.

+##Database Design

+---

+### 1. **User**

+Represents the people using the platform, either as guests or hosts.

+**Key Fields:**

+- `id`: Unique identifier
+- `name`: Full name of the user
+- `email`: Email address
+- `role`: Defines if the user is a guest or a host
+- `created_at`: Registration date

+**Relationships:**

+- A user can list multiple properties (if host).
+- A user can make multiple bookings (if guest).
+- A user can write multiple reviews.

+---

+### 2. **Property**

+Represents a listing available for booking.

+**Key Fields:**

+- `id`: Unique identifier
+- `title`: Property title
+- `description`: Details about the property
+- `price_per_night`: Cost per night
+- `host_id`: Linked to the user who owns the property

+**Relationships:**

+- A property belongs to one host (user).
+- A property can have many bookings.
+- A property can have multiple reviews.

+---

+### 3. **Booking**

+Represents a reservation made by a user for a property.

+**Key Fields:**

+- `id`: Unique identifier
+- `user_id`: The guest who made the booking
+- `property_id`: The booked property
+- `start_date`: Check-in date
+- `end_date`: Check-out date

+**Relationships:**

+- A booking belongs to one user (guest).
+- A booking is for one property.

+---

+### 4. **Review**

+Captures feedback from a guest after a stay.

+**Key Fields:**

+- `id`: Unique identifier
+- `user_id`: The guest who wrote the review
+- `property_id`: The reviewed property
+- `rating`: Numeric score (e.g., 1–5)
+- `comment`: Textual feedback

+**Relationships:**

+- A review is written by a user.
+- A review is associated with a property.

+---

+### 5. **Payment**

+Tracks financial transactions related to bookings.

+**Key Fields:**

+- `id`: Unique identifier
+- `booking_id`: Associated booking
+- `amount`: Payment amount
+- `status`: Payment status (e.g., pending, completed)
+- `payment_date`: Date of payment

+**Relationships:**

+- A payment is linked to a booking.

+## Feature Breakdown

+This project includes several key features that work together to simulate a real-world Airbnb-like platform:

+### 1. User Management

+Users can register, log in, and manage their profiles.
+The system supports both guests and hosts, each with distinct permissions and capabilities.

+### 2. Property Management

+Hosts can list new properties with details like location, pricing, photos, and descriptions.
+They can also edit or remove listings as needed.

+### 3. Booking System

+Guests can browse properties, select dates, and book stays.
+The system ensures availability, calculates total costs, and stores booking details.

+### 4. Review and Rating System

+After a stay, guests can leave reviews and rate their experience.
+This helps other users make informed decisions and encourages quality among hosts.

+### 5. Payment Integration

+Secure payment processing is implemented for bookings.
+Users are charged based on stay duration and pricing, and transactions are tracked through a payment system.